Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Conclusions

 \section{Conclusions}

 We have analyzed the four-body semileptonic decays $D_{e4}$ within a model where the $K\pi$ system is dominated by the $K^*(892)$ resonance and a novel contribution $D^*$ pole meson is also considered.
-We find that the $D^*$ pole contribution can mimic the effects in the decay rate provided by the scalar $\kappa(700)$ meson, which has been previously interpreted as evidence for the light strange scalar resonance in $D_{e4}$ decays \cite{BESIII1, BESIIID0}.
-More detailed analyses in the future with clean data will help to elucidate and disentangle the dynamical contributions to the hadronic weak vertex.
-Meanwhile, we find very interesting that current data the novel $D^*$ pole contribution could mimic the effect of the light and wide scalar strange resonance which, to the best of our knowledge, it is not firmly established as a meson state.
+We find that the $D^*$ pole contribution can mimic the effects in the decay rate provided by the $S$-wave background $D_{e4}$ decays in the fits of Refs.\cite{BESIII1, BESIIID0}.
+More detailed analyses in the future with more data will help to elucidate and disentangle the dynamical contributions to the hadronic weak vertex.
+Meanwhile, we find very interesting that current data the $D^*$ pole contribution could mimic the effect of the $S$-wave contribution in the branching fraction.

-The fits exhibit a sizable correlation of the $D^*$-pole contribution with the form factors of the dominant $D\to K^*$ transition, modifying also the normalization of the decay distributions at zero momentum transfer.
-From the latter, we can extract an average of the $|V_{cs}A_1(0)|$ product by assuming isospin symmetry between $D^+_{e4}$ and $D^0_{e4}$ decays decays.
+The fits exhibit a sizable correlation of the $D^*$-pole contribution with the form factors ( at $q^2=0$) of the dominant $D\to K^*$ transition, modifying also the normalization of the decay distributions at zero momentum transfer.
+From the latter, we can extract an average of the $|V_{cs}A_1(0)|$ product by assuming isospin symmetry between $D^+_{e4}$ and $D^0_{e4}$ decays.
 By relying in the prediction of Ref. \cite{BESIII1} for the weak axial charge $A_1(0)$, we extract the value of $|V_{cs}|$ from $D_{e4}$ decays.
 The central value of $|V_{cs}|(D_{e4})$ turns out to be smaller than but consistent with other (most precise) determinations.
 Future improvements in theoretical calculations of the $D\to K^*$ and $D^* \to K$ form factors together with more precise measurements of the branching fractions and other observables of $D_{e4}$ decays at Belle II and BESIII experiments, will contribute to precise determinations of $|V_{cs}|$.

 [Note added: After completing this work, we became aware of Ref. \cite{Bajc:1997nx}.
 Using a framework that combines heavy quark effective theory with chiral perturbation theory, the authors \cite{Bajc:1997nx} calculate the resonant and non-resonant contributions to the form factors of the $D^+_{e4}$ decay.
 The non-resonant contributions, identified with the S-wave, also contain the $D^*$-pole.
 Their results indicate a non-resonant contribution of the order of $3-11\% $ to the branching fraction of $D^+_{e4}$ for different values of input parameters, consistent with experimental results and with the present work.]